CSS Position Property

 CSS Z-Index is used to place an non static element above another element.
 Value of z-index is a number.

-Note: z-index can work only if the position of the element is relative, absolute, or fixed.
-It Doesn't work on position static.
+Note: z-index can work only if the position of the element is non-static, i.e relative, absolute fixed or sticky.
+It Doesn't work on static position.

 div using position relative and z-index.